-Mathematics (M):
+Mathematics and Quantitative Reasoning (M):

-- 1) interpret and draw inferences from mathematical models such as formulas, graphs, tables and schematics - 2) represent mathematical information symbolically, visually, numerically and verbally - 3) employ quantitative methods i.e., arithmetic, algebra, geometry, statistics to solve problems - 4) estimate and check mathematical results for reasonableness - 5) recognize the limits of mathematical and statistical methods.
+1)interpret and draw inferences from appropriate mathematical models such as formulas, graphs, tables, or schematics;

+2)represent mathematical information symbolically, visually, numerically, or verbally as appropriate; and

+3) employ quantitative methods such as arithmetic, algebra, geometry, or statistics to solve problems.

-Natural Sciences (N):
+Natural Sciences and Scientific Reasoning (N):

-- 1) understanding of the methods scientists use to explore natural phenomena, including observation, hypothesis development, measurement and data collection, experimentation, evaluation of evidence, and employment of mathematical analysis - 2) application of scientific data, concepts, and models in one of the natural (or physical) sciences.
+1)understanding of the methods scientists use to explore natural phenomena, including observation, hypothesis development, measurement and data collection, experimentation, evaluation of evidence, and employment of data analysis or mathematical analysis

+2)application of scientific data, concepts, and models in one of the natural sciences.